 Anything new that is postponed during Mars retrograde is probably for the better.
 Everyone will have less energy and patience to face the intense challenges ahead of us this year in the United States.
 Our political and social divisions.
 The COVID-19 pandemic that is killing around a thousand people a day.

-Most of the conflicts and challenges that appear during Mars retrograde will be temporary— that’s why you need to cultivate patience and stay focused on the long-term outcome you really want.
+Most of the conflicts and challenges that appear now are temporary— that’s why you need to cultivate patience and stay focused on the long-term outcome you really want.

 The best use of this time is to wait, plan, and accept the compromises that will make it work in the long run.
 Delays and detours may turn out to be valuable, as you discover something of worth along the way.
 This is an excellent time to go back over recent developments in your life with the aim of updating your goals and methods.
 You can make significant adjustments now that will improve your chances in the future.